 Discerning Chemical Changes From Physical Changes

-To tell whether or not there is a chemical change or a physical change taking place, you should look at the object/material/substance and analyze it for indication of chemical changes.
+To tell whether or not there is a chemical change or a physical change taking place, you should look at the object/material/substance and analyze it for any indication of chemical changes.
 When a chemical change occurs, it often absorbs or releases heat or absorbs/releases energy, and these reactions frequently produce changes in sound, color, odor, or gas.
 If none of these indicators are observed, a physical change has probably occurred rather than a chemical change.
 However, you should be aware that physical changes can often result in dramatic alterations to a substance’s appearance, and these dramatic changes don’t mean that chemical reactions have taken place.

 Dramatic changes to the form of a substance can make it hard to tell if a physical change or chemical change has occurred.
-As an example, when sugar is dissolved into water a physical change has occurred, rather than a chemical change.
+As an example, when sugar is dissolved into water, a physical change has occurred rather than a chemical change.
 This is because while the sugar has dissolved, the sucrose molecules that comprise the sugar remain the same in their chemical structure.
 In contrast, dissolving salt into a glass of water is a chemical change because the salt molecules dissociate, becoming ions.
 Dissolving both sugar and salt into water is the process of dissolving a solid into a liquid, and removing the water enables the recovery of the salt or sugar.
 Yet despite the similarities, the processes are different, one is a chemical change and the other physical.